bhisaac/5eFP/5eFP-SRD.md

 #### Tags

 A monster might have one or more tags appended to its type, in parentheses.
 For example, an orc has the *humanoid (orc)* type.
 The parenthetical tags provide additional categorization for certain creatures.
 The tags have no rules of their own, but something in the game, such as a magic item, might refer to them.
-For instance, a spear that is especially effective at fighting demons would work against any monster that has the demon tag.
+For instance, a spear that is especially effective at fighting undead would work against any monster that has the undead tag.

 ### Alignment